mukhran/Web_scrapping_data_analysis/README.md

 # web_scrapping

-This new assignment consists of two technical products.
+This assignment consists of two technical products.
 Scrape titles and preview text from Mars news articles.
 Scrape and analyze Mars weather data, which exists in a table.